loader image

 Lights.
 Camera.
 Action!

-Movie shoots on board Thailand’s most historic diving liveaboard.
+Movie and TV shoots on board Thailand’s most historic diving liveaboard.

 After the makers of ‘Shanghai’ (released September 2009) were denied to shoot in Shanghai because of the subject of the movie (Shanghai 1941, drug lords and Japanese occupation) they shot in London and Bangkok instead.